Moonlite-S/VertBot/README.md

 	* Added a simple 8Ball command
 	* Added a simple hello command, where the bot replies with the user's name
 	* Added a simple Rock Paper Scissors game
-	* Added a new cog, games.py, where minigames and similar commands live
+	** Added a new cog, games.py, where minigames and similar commands live
 	* Added a help cog that show all possible commands
-	* Added a new cog, helpVert.py, a place of reference for all commands
+	** Added a new cog, helpVert.py, a place of reference for all commands
+	** Added a new cog, gif.py, a place where all gifs are located
+	* Added a gif finder
+	* Added a reee command for no fucking reason
 	* Added more eye strain.
 (Reeeeeee)

+# TO-DO LIST:
+	- A simple hangman game
+	- A life
+	- A little RPG game
+	- Something to interact with the real world (Like commanding a robot IRL)